waynodiablo/Oystercard/bookmark_manager/11_wrapping_database_data_in_program_objects.md

 ## Hints

-#### Returning objects that respond to `#id` and `#url` from database queries
+#### Returning objects that respond to `#id`, `#title` and `#url` from database queries

-You may want to update the `Bookmark.create` method to return an instance of the `Bookmark` class instead of a string.
-The instance should wrap and expose the attributes `id` and `url`.
+You may want to update the `Bookmark.create` and `Bookmark.all` methods to return instances of the `Bookmark` class instead of strings.
+The instance should wrap and expose the attributes `id`, `title` and `url`.

-You can use the PostgreSQL keyword `RETURNING` to ask a query to return something specific.
+In your `Bookmark.create` method you can use the PostgreSQL keyword `RETURNING` to ask a query to return specific values and pass them into your Bookmark's initialize method.

+Read more about the use of `RETURNING` in the document linked to below.

 #### Testing for Bookmark equality